James Island · Mobile Automotive Locksmith

 My truck is locked at the Riverland Terrace landing and the boat's already in the water.
 Can you come?

-Yes — the landing is one of my regular James Island spots.
-Tell me you're at the Riverland Terrace ramp and give me the truck info, and I'll head over.
-Most lockouts there are open in a few minutes once I arrive, so you can load the boat back up instead of leaving it on the trailer all afternoon.
+Yes — the Riverland Terrace ramp is one of my regular call spots on the island.
+Give me the truck info and I'll head over.
+Most ramp lockouts are open in a few minutes once I arrive, so you can load the boat back instead of leaving it on the trailer all afternoon.

 I dropped my only fob in the water at the landing.
 Can you make a new one on site?

 I can.
-A fob that went in the river is usually finished, so we treat it as a lost-key job: I confirm the truck is yours, program a new proximity key to it, and sync it right there.
+A fob that went in the river is usually finished, so we treat it as a lost-key job: I confirm the truck is yours, program a new proximity key to it, and sync it right there at the dock.
 No tow off the island, no waiting on a dealer to order a part.

-Sand and salt water killed my fob after a beach day.
+Sand and salt killed my fob after a beach run.
 Repair or replace?

 Depends what failed.
-A dead coin-cell battery or a stuck button is a cheap fix.
-If salt water got into the board, the fob is usually toast and a new one programmed to the car is the right call.
+A dead coin-cell battery or a stuck button is an inexpensive fix.
+If salt water got into the board, the fob is usually done and a new one programmed to the car is the right call.
 I test it before you pay either way.

 I lost my keys and have to take the Connector to work in the morning.
 How fast can you make a key?

 Most spare and lost-key jobs are done in well under an hour once I'm there, and I'll text an ETA.
-Send me the year, make, model, and VIN and I'll come to your driveway so you make the Connector commute without scrambling.
-No tow, no dealer wait.
+Send me the year, make, model, and VIN and I'll come to your driveway — you make the Connector commute without scrambling, no tow, no dealer appointment days out.

 We've got a newer island SUV with one smart key.
-Should we get a spare?
+Should we get a spare before something goes wrong?

-Yes, and now is the cheap time to do it.
+Yes, and now is the inexpensive time to do it.
 With one working key, a spare is a simple program in your driveway.
-Once that last key is gone it becomes an all-keys-lost job that costs more and takes longer — not where you want to be on a single-key beach hauler.
+Once that last key is gone it becomes an all-keys-lost job that costs more and takes longer — not the situation you want to be in when the car won't start before the Folly run.

 My island car is older with a basic chip key.
 Is that cheaper to replace?